 We have a number of initiatives going on, some of which I’ll speak more to in the future.
 For now, here are a few highlights of our 2021 work:

 - As an extension of the Mental Health Support for the Healthcare Workforce effort, we are gathering “lessons learned” from the pandemic crisis on ways to better support the healthcare workforce ongoing.
 We’ll be presenting a webinar on this topic on July 28 from 12:15 – 1 pm.
 This is a free session and one I highly recommend you attend.
-Click here to learn more about it, and register.
+Click here to learn more about it.

 - The Zero Suicide collaborative continues through the end of September 2021.
 Specific learnings and advancements that healthcare systems are now making will be disseminated in several ways this fall, so stay posted on this subject.